OgataiKhan/vue-boolzapp/README.md

 5. Invoke the method on click of the angle symbol with v-on.
 6. Create deleteMessage method that uses splice to remove a message from its array.
 7. Use v-on to trigger the function when clicking the "Delete message" button, passing it the appropriate arguments.

+Part 2:

+1. Create getLastMessageTime method that returns nothing if no messages are present for a given contact, the time of the last message if was sent today, and the date of the last message if it was sent before today.
+Use Luxon to manage dates and times.
+2. Create cropMessage method that crops longer messages in order to display them in smaller spaces.
+3. Display text and time of the last message for each contact in the contact list.